ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### ID Token Management Encryption

+The following situations can lead to an error and redirect the user back to the SystemLink login page after authenticating with the provider:

-If the provider is configured to use an asymmmetric ID token management encryption algorithm and private keys are missing or incorrect, or if the provider is configured to use an unsupported ID token management encryption algorithm, the user will be redirected back to the SystemLink login page after logging in to the provider.
+ - The provider is using an asymmetric ID token management encryption algorithm and private keys are missing or incorrect

+ - The provider is using an unsupported ID token management encryption algorithm

 !!! note "Example error logs"
-    When this happens, the NI Web Server error logs will contain entries containing the following:
+    The error will be reported in the NI Web Server error logs:

     ```text
     oidc_proto_parse_idtoken: oidc_jwt_parse failed